JohnEarnest/ok/docs/Programming.md

 	  ^':(1 2;1 3 2;1 3 5 6 2)
 	(1 2;,3;5 6)

+Of course, these are not the only useful compositions with `eachprior`.
+Consider the following idiom `0>':` which identifies the "rising edge" of runs of 1 in a boolean vector:

+	  v: 0 1 1 1 1 0 0 1 1 1 0 1
+	0 1 1 1 1 0 0 1 1 1 0 1
+	  0>':v
+	0 1 0 0 0 0 0 1 0 0 0 1

 If you need more context, you can split the list appropriately yourself.
 To provide sliding windows into a list `x` which each have a length `y`: